AugustineOzor/Human-Oversight-Reliability-AI-Security-Testing/README.md

 ---

-# Project 6: Human Oversight, Reliability and AI Security Testing
+# Human Oversight, Reliability and AI Security Testing

 This portfolio project demonstrates how an AI Governance Analyst can translate human-oversight, reliability, and cybersecurity requirements into operational controls, measurable tests, evidence, and approval decisions.
 The scenario and test results below are **hypothetical and created for portfolio demonstration purposes**.
 They do not represent testing performed on a live production system.